Virginia Board of Pharmacy

 Facilities licensed by the Board may only make changes to their address by filing an application with the Board prior to any change, and such change typically requires an inspection and approval of the new location.

 The below documents are in Microsoft Word format.
 If you do not have Microsoft Word, you can get the Microsoft® Word Viewer 97/2000 to view and print documents.
+To view PDF files you'll need the free Adobe Acrobat Reader.

 Applications for Pharmacy Technician Registration are now exclusively accepted online.
 Click here to begin the online application process.